 - Operate without proper training or instruction. - Operate on public roads.
-A collision can occur with another vehicle. - · Operate at speeds too fast for your skill or the conditions. - · Carry multiple passengers, Type II ATVs are designed for a single passenger only. - Use ALCOHOL or DRUGS before or while driving this vehicle.
+A collision can occur with another vehicle. - Operate at speeds too fast for your skill or the conditions. - Use ALCOHOL or DRUGS before or while driving this vehicle. - Never carry more than one passenger.